DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/services/profile_service.md

 * ***Caller***

-    An identifier for the context in which the claims are being requested (e.g. an identity token, an access token, or the user info endpoint.
-The constant *IdentityServerConstants.ProfileDataCallers* contains the different constant values.
+    An identifier for the context in which the claims are being requested (e.g. an identity token, an access token, or the user info endpoint).
+The *IdentityServerConstants.ProfileDataCallers* class contains the different constant values.

 * ***IssuedClaims***